AayushK11/Dex-Office-Suite/README.md

       There would be no Internet Permissions granted there (Android is very strict about permissions)
 <br>

 Dex Office Suite also has a Voice Assistant that is still under development that makes navigating around the app much much easier.
-Simple say something like "Scan this Image" and the Document Scanner will open up
+Simply say something like "Scan this Image" and the Document Scanner will open up
 <br><br>

 The application also has a "Dark Mode" that changes the entire theme of the application.